Hitman: Blood Money: Gameplay

 Blood Money introduced a notoriety system that rises and falls based upon Agent 47's success.
 The higher Agent 47's notoriety, the easier it is for NPCs to identify him.
 If Agent 47 is captured on camera surveillance or witnessed committing murder, the character's notoriety will rise.
 If the player executes a mission perfectly, Agent 47's notoriety will be minimal.
 Blood Money provides players with methods to reduce Agent 47's notoriety, including destroying surveillance equipment and bribery.
 Notoriety gained in early missions will affect later missions.
-The player receives payment upon completion of a mission, which can be used to upgrade weapons, or bribe authorities to lower your notoriety score.
+The player receives payment upon completion of a mission, which can be used to upgrade weapons, or bribe authorities to lower their notoriety score.
 The amount of money the player receives depends on how cleanly the assassination is carried out, with silent killings with no witnesses receiving the highest payout.

 Upon completion of each mission, a newspaper article is displayed containing the mission's results, Agent 47's notoriety level, the weapon most frequently used and how accurately it was used, the number of police, security, and civilians killed or injured, and the existence of witnesses.
-Sketches of Agent 47's face are displayed and become more accurate as the character's notoriety grows.
+Sketches of Agent 47's face are displayed and become more accurate as the character's notoriety grows: if the notoriety system is disabled, or if the player remains unseen throughout the mission, the article shows a picture of the mission's target in place of the sketch.
 Players are awarded ratings based upon the success of the mission, such as a designation of "silent assassin" when the target was assassinated as cleanly and quietly as possible.

-Blood Money improved the melee weapons system from previous releases, allowing players to lethally throw weapons at NPCs.
-Unlike previous games, melee weapons cannot be transferred to the player's inventory.
+Blood Money improved the melee combat system from previous releases, allowing players to disarm as well as lethally throw weapons at NPCs.
+Unlike previous games, melee weapons cannot be collected in the player's armory.
 Blood Money also introduces rival assassins.